Rosemary's baby: nastro rosso a New York

 Mia Farrow does the vocals on the title-sequence lullaby.
 D

 Hutch's message about the anagram.
-AS previously reported, the book name really is an anagram. [...]
+AS previously reported, the book name really is an anagram.
+Also, [...]
 D

 This film is part of the Criterion Collection, spine #630.
 D